Child Health Nursing Research

 This journal is published for health care professionals and administrators serving infants, children, adolescents, and families, working to promote child care and welfare.
-Through CHNR, readers obtain information on the most recent clinically and academically relevant topics in health care and nursing for infants, children, adolescents, and families.
+Through CHNR, readers obtain information on the most recent clinically and academically relevant topics in health care and nursing for the life span from the beginning of life to young adulthood, including both children and their family members.
 Specifically, nurses, midwives, physicians, developmental specialists, and public health workers in the field can obtain the most recent information about health problems and nursing strategies for children and families.
-Administrators of health care facilities and public health centers can access a variety of data regarding health problems and obtain insights into health care planning for children and families.
+Administrators of healthcare facilities and public health centers can access various data regarding health problems and obtain insights into healthcare planning for children and families.
 Social scientists and epidemiologists can access and utilize data on recent health problems of infants, children, adolescents, and families.
-Child health educators can obtain the most up-todate information on child health, so that they can convey that knowledge to students in the field of child health care and nursing.
+Child health educators can obtain the most up-to-date information on child health to convey that knowledge to students in the field of child health care and nursing.
 Researchers can learn about state-of-the-art research methodology for child health care.

-Duplicate publication or duplicate submission is prohibited.
+Duplicate publication or duplicate submission is prohibited in accordance with the ICMJE recommendations (https://publicationethics.org/resources/flowcharts/redundant-duplicate-publication-published-article).
 Manuscripts that have been published or are being submitted to other journal(s) should not be submitted to CHNR.
 Manuscripts that have been published or are currently under consideration for publication in CHNR must not be submitted to another journal.
 Upon notice of a duplicate submission, submission privileges to CHNR will be suspended for 2 years.

-2) The corresponding author must obtain approval from the editor-in-chief of each of the related journals if s/he wishes to reprint the published manuscript in another language.
+2) The corresponding author must obtain approval from the editor-in-chief of each related journal if she or he wishes to reprint the published manuscript in another language.

-3) The editorial board will determine the nature and degree of duplicate publication or duplicate submission of the manuscript.
+3) The editorial board will determine the nature and degree of the manuscript's duplicate publication or duplicate submission.

 The publication and research ethics of CHNR strictly follow the ICMJE guidelines (http://www.icmje.org/).